-- Additionally, we make efforts to educate campers on what it means to recycle and compost whether it’s during a lunchtime discussion about reducing waste or sorting waste back at basecamp at the end of the day.
+- Additionally, we make efforts to educate campers on what it means to recycle and compost whether it’s during a lunchtime discussion about cutting back on single-use plastics or sorting waste back at basecamp at the end of the day.

 - To reduce waste at our summer camps, we use refillable bottles for sunscreen, soap and hand sanitizer.

 - We also use reusable water bottles and reusable plastic bags when possible.